-- There is mold growth inside the sheet metal ducts or on other parts of your heating and cooling system.
-This can be hard to see, however, as mold can grow in places not readily visible.
+- There is mould growth inside the sheet metal ducts or on other parts of your heating and cooling system.
+This can be hard to see, however, as mould can grow in places not readily visible.
 That’s why you’ll want to call Husky to offer a thorough inspection.
-Note that you are likely to have mold if you experienced flooding or other water damage in your home.
+Note that you are likely to have mould if you experienced flooding or other water damage in your home.

 - Vermin such as rodents or insects have infested your ducts.